NRI ITR Filing Guide 2026

 NRI ITR Filing Guide 2026 (Step-by-Step): Complete Income Tax Return Process for NRIs in India

 If you are a Non-Resident Indian (NRI) earning income in India, filing your Income Tax Return (ITR) correctly is extremely important.
-Many NRIs either skip filing or make mistakes that lead to notices, penalties, or refund delays.
+Many NRIs either skip filing or make mistakes that lead to notices, penalties, or delayed refunds.

-Your taxability in India depends on your residential status.
+Your tax liability in India depends on your residential status under the Income Tax Act.

-- If you stay in India for less than 182 days → You are generally an NRI
+- NRI: You stay in India for less than 182 days

-- Special rules apply for Indian citizens working abroad
+- Special relaxation rules apply for Indian citizens working abroad

 When is ITR Filing Mandatory for NRIs?